testvon/alecsatin.github.io/_posts/2016-02-05-crow-and-kitten-are-friends.md

 More than 10 million(!) views on Youtube.

-**Please note:** If your're reading this in an email or RSS feed, you must [visit the website](/cats-dogs-lemurs/crow-and-kitten-are-friends/){: .btn .btn--warning} to watch the video.
+**Please note:** If you're reading this in an email or RSS feed, you must [visit the website](http://www.alecsatin.com/cats-dogs-lemurs/crow-and-kitten-are-friends/){: .btn .btn--warning} to watch the video.
 {: .notice}